 The latest planning assumptions were used when preparing this conformity analysis.
-Regional estimates of future travel data were estimated using MTC's land use model (referred to as "Bay Area UrbanSim 2.0") and MTC's activity-based travel model (referred to as "Travel Model 1.5").
+Regional estimates of future travel data were estimated using MTC's land use model (referred to as "Bay Area UrbanSim 2"11) and MTC's activitybased travel model (referred to as "Travel Model 1.5").
 This integrated model framework allows for analysis of how transportation strategies affect the surrounding land use pattern, as well as how changes to residential and commercial activity affect transportation demand.
-Travel Model 1.5 released in December 2020, is a major update to MTC's Travel Model One.
+Travel Model 1.5, released in December 2020, is a major update to MTC's Travel Model One.
 Travel Model 1.5 was developed for the Horizon initiative (the predecessor to Plan Bay Area 2050) and added representation for transportation demand management initiatives, commute trip reduction programs at major employers, ride-hailing (or Transportation Network Companies - TNC) and taxi modes and estimation of autonomous vehicle travel.
 The model forecasts travel activity on the Bay Area transportation network for a typical weekday across all modes.
-Travel Model 1.5 generates spatially- and temporally- specific estimates of travel data-roadway usage and speed.
-This travel data is input into CARB's latest EMission FACtors (EMFAC2017) model to estimate on-road motor vehicle emissions.
+Travel Model 1.5 generates spatially- and temporally specific estimates of travel data - roadway usage and speed.
+This travel data is input into CARB's EMission FACtors (EMFAC) model to estimate on-road motor vehicle emissions.
+EMFAC2017, the EMFAC version approved by the U.S. Environmental Protection Agency as of October 2021, was used for these analyses.

 The EMFAC2017 model shows how California on-road motor vehicle emissions have changed over time and are projected to change in the future.
 This information helps CARB evaluate prospective control programs and determine the most effective, science-based proposals for protecting the environment.
 EMFAC2017 includes the latest data on California's car and truck fleets and travel activity.
 The model also reflects the emissions benefits of CARB's recent rulemakings, including on-road diesel fleet rules, Advanced Clean Car Standards, and the Smartway/Phase I Heavy Duty Vehicle Greenhouse Gas Regulation.
 The model includes updates to truck emission factors based on the latest test data.
-More details about the updates in emissions calculation methodologies and data are available in the EMFAC2017 Technical Support Document.
+More details about the updates in emissions calculation methodologies and data are available in the EMFAC2017 Technical Support Document.12

-On September 27, 2019, the EPA and the National Highway Traffic Safety Administration published the "Safer Affordable Fuel-Efficient (SAFE) Vehicles Rule Part One: One National Program."
-(84 Fed.
+On September 27, 2019, the EPA and the National Highway Traffic Safety Administration published the "Safer Affordable Fuel-Efficient (SAFE) Vehicles Rule Part One: One National Program" (84 Fed.
 Reg.
-51,310 (Sept.
-27, 2019.).
+51,310).
 The SAFE Vehicle Rule Part One impacts some of the underlying assumptions in the EMFAC2017 model.
 In response, CARB staff developed off-model adjustment factors to account for the impacts of this rule.
-On March 12, 2020, the EPA confirmed these adjustment factors to be acceptable for use in transportation conformity determinations.
-These adjustments, provided in the form of multipliers, are applied to emissions outputs from EMFAC model to account for the impact of this rule.
+On March 12, 2020, the EPA confirmed these adjustment factors to be acceptable for use in transportation conformity determinations.13 These adjustments, provided in the form of multipliers, are applied to emissions outputs from EMFAC model to account for the impact of this rule.
 Note, these factors do not include upstream emissions associated with fuel demand, as EMFAC only estimates tailpipe and evaporative emissions.